dojo/docs/dijit/form/ValidationTextBox.rst

 ValidationTextBox (and the widgets that extend it) also provide  the ability to display a "promptMessage", a tooltip that appears whenever the field is empty.

+Tips, tricks and edge cases for ValidationTextBox are documented in `here <dijit/form/ValidationTextBox-tricks>`_.

 ========
 Examples
 ========